Rhinosinusitis in children

 Is there anything else that needs to be done in addition to antibiotic treatment?

 Nasal steroidal sprays may be considered.
-Despite having said that in young children this is not usually an allergic condition, the intent behind steroidal treatment is the reduction of edema, opening up of the pores that need to be opened up and allowing the passageway to dry up.
+Despite having said that, in young children, this is not usually an allergic condition.
+The intent behind steroidal treatment is the reduction of edema, opening up the pores that need to be opened, and allowing the passageway to dry up.

 What is the problem with rhinosinusitis?